MegaPirateNG/Docs/documentation/troubleshooting.md

 ## My quadcopter does not arm!

 The Megapirate checks for magnetometer levels to be right.
-Try calibrate it first on APM Planner.
+Try calibrate it first on APM Planner (See [!Calibrate Compass](http://copter.ardupilot.com/wiki/initial-setup/configuring-hardware/#Calibrate_Compass).
 On CRIUS V1.1 it might be not arm even when calibrated, for that just get a magnet and make a circle arround the Crius Board and try again.

+If you want to know more details about why it does not arm your quadcopter, take a look in [!Pre-Arm Safety Check](http://copter.ardupilot.com/wiki/prearm_safety_check/)